SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Telemedicine hubs, providing remote consultations for underserved areas and over crowded areas.

 ### Note: Where will the people wait for the Mobile Units as you know Scotland can indeed get very cold and standing outside is just not very comfortable.
 What will be the waiting area for these Mobile Units?

+### Creating New Department: A very Fast Service Department.
+But How?

 ### Based on all of this how would the solution change:
    <h4>Existing Solution includes: </h4>